Spreading suicide prevention methods begins with educating young people in school and teaching them to reach out to friends.

 The 94-year-old British historian Sir Michael Howard recently said, “The great lesson of my lifetime is that all difficult problems and challenges are best addressed with partners and allies.”

-We all can be partners and allies for our friends, and, in the process, we just might become heroes.
+Above all, we all can be allies for our friends, and, in the process, we just might become heroes.